meco-group/fatrop/README.md

 At this moment the easiest way to get specify fatrop problems is by using the [rockit](https://gitlab.kuleuven.be/meco-software/rockit) interface.
 See [Install rockit with Fatropy interface](#install-rockit-with-fatropy-interface) for installation instructions.
 The fatrop-rockit-plugin is not very stable yet, and still under development.
 Apart form the rockit interface, we are working on a ocp specification framework, especially developed for specifying Fatrop problems.
 An example is available in the **specification** branch, spectool/example.cpp.

+The spectool has several advantages over the rockit interface:
+- it supports fatrop problems in all its generality.
+For example: multi-stage problems are not supported by the fatrop-rockit-interface
+- it's possible to specify and solve problems directly from c++, no need for generating the .so and .json seperately from python
+- no need for function compilation, function evaluation can be performed in the casadi virtual machine
+- some handy features like custom Jacobian and Hessian expressions for more efficient function evaluation then default casadi AD

-To compile fatrop with the spectool make sure to set the CMake flag `-DWITH_SPECTOOL=ON`.
+To compile fatrop with the (beta) spectool make sure to set the CMake flag `-DWITH_SPECTOOL=ON`.
 Spectool also requires [CasADi](https://github.com/casadi/casadi) to be installed.
 Currently, we require the casadi/core/function_internal.hpp header, which is installed when CMake flag `-DINSTALL_INTERNAL_HEADERS=ON` is set when installing CasADi.
 <!-- Release is expected end of August 2023. -->

 # Installation instructions